clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 As one can observe, there are each url has its own "tableSchema" and "columns" but in the previously suggested format there is only one "tableSchema" and "columns" is instead denoted by a single structure called "columnFiles" which encompasses all the files of the CTF directory.
 It would get even more cluttered if each columnFile had several corresponding text files.
+For instance, if the columnFile Platform was so large that it had two text files, "Platform_1.txt" and "Platform_2.txt" associated with it, then there would be nearly identical tableSchemas  for two different urls.

 ## Where the metadata file will be stored
 The metadata file will be stored in the CTF directory and will have share the directory's name but will have -metadata.json appended to it.
 For instance, a CTF directory named `vgsales` would contain a metadata file named `vgsales-metadata.json`.